 Certificate of International Merits (CIM)

-There are a variety of activities you can do in Sweden.
-It is required that your experiences are connected in some way to your studies and future profession.
-You will find examples here of activities along with the rules for when you want to use them within the Certificate of International Merits (CIM).
-To find out more about the Department’s own activities, You can also get in touch with the contact person at your Department.
+There are a variety of activities you can do at home.
+Your experiences must be linked to your studies and future profession.
+Here you can find examples of activities and the rules for using them in the Certificate of International Merits (CIM).
+You can also contact your department's contact person to find out more about their own activities.

 Become a mentor to an international student

-Take advantage of the multi-cultural opportunity to become a mentor to an exchange student at the Faculty.
+Take the chance and become an international mentor for an exchange student at the Faculty.

 What are the rules?
-In order to count this as one activity in Sweden, you will need to be a mentor to an international student for at least one period.
-You are welcome to be a mentor for more than one period, but cannot count these as several different independent activities in Sweden for the purposes of the CIM.
+You must be an international mentor for at least one period in order to count this as an activity in Sweden.
+You are welcome to be a mentor for several periods, but you cannot count these as several different independent activities in Sweden for the purposes of the CIM.

-Lund University arranges various language cafés for exchange students.
-This is an excellent great opportunity for you to meet students from other countries and not only learn about their culture but also tell them about your own.
+Lund University organises various language cafés for exchange students.
+This is a great opportunity for you to meet students from other countries and not only learn about their culture but also share your own.

 Attend guest lectures with an international focus